facebook/zstd/zstd_compression_format.md

 It might be compressed or not, depending on previous field indications.
-A data block is not necessarily "full" : since an arbitrary “flush” may happen anytime, block content can be any size, up to Block Maximum Size.
+A data block is not necessarily "full" : since an arbitrary “flush” may happen anytime, block decompressed content can be any size, up to Block Maximum Size.
-Block Maximum Size is the smallest of :
+Block Maximum Decompressed Size is the smallest of :
 - Max back-reference distance
 - 128 KB